jarvisar/dj-app/README.md

 - Collaborative queue management
 - Unique four-digit queue codes
-- Song requests from mobile or web browser
+- Song requests from mobile app or web browser
 - Spotify API integration for song search
 - Tracks number of requests for each song
 - Creates a crowd-sourced playlist for the DJ to play